 Introducing the Original Twist canal going house boat; in the style of a narrow boat only bigger, better and absolutely modern.
 As a living unit it presents an economical lifestyle choice.
 For around £160,000 you get very low cost housing and maybe some change left over for a holiday house, long ski breaks and other good things.
-A comparable land based house or flat would be twice the price because of the cost of land, a boat on the other hand effectively rents the river via the canal licence.
+A comparable land based house or flat would be twice the price because of the cost of land, a boat on the other hand effectively rents the river via the canal licence and avoids council tax.
+This one avoids energy bills too which is a good start.

 A house boat might be small but as well as reduced outgoings there are some great advantages.
 You are never stuck anywhere you don’t like; if you need a change you can just cruise to somewhere else, maybe near a cosy riverside pub.
 River life can be like an aquatic pub crawl but without the driving.
 You’ll make more friends among the friendly and hospitable canal community too, especially with the most interesting boat on the water.

 There is more scope for travel than just the English waters as you can get a tow across the channel to use the huge French network extending all the way down to the South of France where winters are not so harsh.
 Otherwise the house boat is an attractive proposition for a house swap so the whole world is your lobster.

 It’s a tough life being retired!

 The Original Twist Eco-house boat is all about, modernity, comfort and enough economy to make a modest pension go far.
-Many traditional ideas have been updated to achieve this.
+Many traditional boat ideas have been updated to achieve this.

 Unlike a go-anywhere narrow boat ours is 10 feet wide and 55 feet long – we’ll forgo visits to a few stretches of narrow canal in exchange for a lot more room and the garage – yes that’s right, a garage.